Optum/dce/docs/api-auth.md

 1. [Using Cognito](#using-cognito)
 1. [Using IAM credentials](#using-iam-credentials)

-## Using Cognito
+## Using AWS Cognito

-Cognito is used to allow an admin to add users to DCE.
-This can be done by using the Cognito User Pool.
+AWS Cognito is used to authenticate and authorize DCE users.
 This section will walk through setting this up in the AWS web console, but note that all of these operations can be automated using the AWS CLI or SDKs.
 While this example uses Cognito User Pools to create and manage users, you may also [integrate Cognito with your own IdP](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-provider.html).